stroucki/venti-streamchunk/README.md

 I then took a tar file of a previous backup of my home directory and processed it the same way.
 Original size was 146 GB.
-Total size of unique segments was 129 GB (88%).
+Total size of unique segments was 129 GB (87%).
 Total number of unique chunks was 12 million.

-Sorting by repetition count ascending, the last 6 million cover around 35% of the data.
-In steps of one million segments, the amount of the dataset covered is:-
+Sorting by (repetition * block size) ascending, in steps of one million segments, the amount of the dataset covered is:-

 ```
-8%, 17%, 29%, 43%, 61%, 65%, 70%, 76%, 80%, 86%, 92%, 100%
+3%, 6%, 9%, 13%, 18%, 23%, 30%, 37%, 46%, 57%, 71%, 94%
 ```

-The first duplicated segment occurred at position 11.3 million.
-Within a backup instance, savings from segment deduplication are likely to be small.
+Less than 727000 blocks (6%) were duplicate, but they made up 18% of the original data.
+Within a backup instance, savings from segment deduplication are likely to be small but still significant.
 A system like venti will only keep one instance of each segment in storage by design.
-It does not seem fruitful to provide a cache to prevent duplicate writes (which would have no effect anyway).
+Due to the low rate of duplicate segments, it does not seem fruitful to provide a cache to prevent duplicate writes (which would have no effect anyway).
 But looking at the list of most duplicated segments in this dataset:-

 ```
  489 54428 hash-a